nycynik/AdventOfCode24/README.md

 All you have to do is **fill out the variables given at the top of the test file.**

+to add a watch for the tests -

+    find .  -name "*.dart" | entr -r flutter test

+or to run just one test, and keep watching it.

+    find .  -name "*.dart" | entr -r flutter test test/dayXX_test.dart

 ---

 ## Class Documentation